-Busiek, the same author who wrote the first story mentioned in this article, tells his final Kang adventure in this thrilling story, where there is a final confrontation between the futuristic tyrant and Immortus.
+Busiek, the same author who wrote the first story mentioned in this article, also told another Kang adventure with this thrilling story, where there is a final confrontation between the futuristic tyrant and Immortus.
 There are no holds barred this time around, even going back to previous Kang stories within the timeline just to show the massive scale of the conflict.

 Naturally, to adapt this final battle in a future MCU film, the character of Kang would need a quite extensive arc across several properties.
 This is the type of confrontation you build up to over time.
 But Marvel Studios has done long-term planning ever since they introduced Downey Jr.’s Iron Man to audiences all the way back in 2008, so it is more than possible for them to undertake the challenge.

 In conclusion: Kang The Conqueror is the future, the present, and the past.